JohnSnowLabs/spark-nlp/docs/en/annotators.md

 - setPosColumn(colname): Column containing an array of POS Tags matching every token on the line.

 **Example:**

+Refer to the [PerceptronApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.pos.perceptron.PerceptronApproach) Scala docs for more details on the API.

 {% highlight python %}
 pos_tagger = PerceptronApproach() \